 As part of setting up the simulation of a particular process, the user specifies one atom group (AG) for unimolecular processes and two AGs for bimolecular processes.
 Each AG is treated as an isolated group of atoms, and initial conditions for each AG are prepared by ANT before integrating the equations of motion.
 For bimolecular processes, before integrating the equations of motion, one must also set up the initial collision parameters.
-In this context, collision parameters are parameters that control the relative location and relative motion of the two collision partners; this includes impact parameter and molecular and rotational orientation) Different AGs may be prepared using different initial condition prescriptions, and several initial condition prescriptions are supported.
-The program can handle periodic boundary conditions if a periodic potential is given.
+In this context, collision parameters are parameters that control the relative location and relative motion of the two collision partners; this includes impact parameter and molecular and rotational orientation) Different AGs may be prepared using different initial condition prescriptions, and several initial conditions if a periodic potential is given.
 See Section IV for details of setting initial conditions.